Bauhinia purpurea: Chemistry

+Distribution and habitat

+Native to the Indian subcontinent and Myanmar, the species has been widely introduced elsewhere in tropical and subtropical areas of the world.

-In the United States of America, the tree grows in Hawaii, coastal California, southern Texas, and southwest Florida.
+In the United States, the tree grows in Hawaii, coastal California, southern Texas, and southwest Florida.
 Bauhinia × blakeana is usually propagated by grafting it onto B. purpurea stems.

 Uses

 The young leaves and flowers of Bauhinia purpurea are edible.
 In the Philippines, B. purpurea is known as alibangbang (lit. "butterfly").
-The leaves have a citrusy and sour taste and are used as a souring agent for sinigang and similar dishes in Philippine cuisine.
+The leaves have a citrusy and sour taste and are used either as a souring agent for sinigang and similar dishes, or, as a pickle condiment, in Philippine cuisine.

 Throughout Southeast Asia, B. purpurea and related species are also used in making poultices for treating swelling, bruises, boils, and ulcers.
 Various parts of the plant are also used in decoctions to treat fever and stomach ailments, as well as being used as an astringent.